 Next Steps

-About the draft Urban Futures Strategy
+About the Urban Futures Strategy

 • Recognise landscape level bushfire risk when planning for urban growth.